+DCA har collected a number of tools on organizational assessment and development.
 Each tool of course has its positive and negative elements, depending on the concrete situation and organisation.
-PPU can share these with you on request as well as send the tools as attachments if you cannot access the folder.
+PAL can share these with you on request as well as send the tools as attachments.
+You can also access them on Intra: